Education Technology

 Creating Pathways for Student Success

 Join us for a high-level discussion about navigating the shifts in Texas education.
-During the summit, we will address challenges and solutions for implementing new technology and STEM initiatives, supporting teacher development, and preparing for changes in testing requirements for mathematics on EOC and STAAR® exams.
+During the summit, we will address challenges and solutions for implementing new technology and STEM initiatives while supporting teacher development.

 There is no cost to attend, and a networking breakfast and luncheon are included.